elestilo/el./wc_get_products-and-WC_Product_Query.md

 ## Description

-`wc_get_orders` and `WC_Order_Query` provide a standard way of retrieving orders that is safe to use and will not break due to database changes in future WooCommerce versions.
+`wc_get_products` and `WC_Product_Query` provide a standard way of retrieving products that is safe to use and will not break due to database changes in future WooCommerce versions.
 Building custom WP_Queries or database queries is likely to break your code in future versions of WooCommerce as data moves towards custom tables for better performance.
-This is the best-practices way for plugin and theme developers to retrieve multiple orders. `wc_get_orders` and `WC_Order_Query` are similar to WordPress [`get_posts` and `WP_Query`](https://codex.wordpress.org/Class_Reference/WP_Query).
+This is the best-practices way for plugin and theme developers to retrieve multiple products. `wc_get_products` and `WC_Product_Query` are similar to WordPress [`get_posts` and `WP_Query`](https://codex.wordpress.org/Class_Reference/WP_Query).
 Just like those, you pass in an array of arguments defining the criteria for the search.

 ## Usage